Genome Engineering

 What is the tuition for the program?

-ULP has full and partial scholarships for the Genome Engineering Research Program.
-All students are considered for merit-based scholarships at the time of application.
-There is no application process.
+All students are considered for need-based scholarships at the time of application.
+There is no additional application.
 ULP will notify scholarship recipients at the time of acceptance.

 What are the prerequisites?